hero-dft/beta/README.md

 # Hessian Engineering for Atomistic Relaxation Optimization (***"HERO"***)

-***HERO*** is a package to accelerate DFT structural optimization by tuning the Hessian information in the Broyden–Fletcher–Goldfarb–Shanno (BFGS) method.
+***HERO*** is a toolkit to accelerate DFT structural optimization by tuning the Hessian information in the Broyden–Fletcher–Goldfarb–Shanno (BFGS) method.
 This toolkit can accelerate DFT-based structural optimization by reducing the number of force calls, and meanwhile, it maintains a DFT-level accuracy.

 Developed by